-Ford seeks to be an active participant in the political process in a manner that is transparent and related to our business interests.
+Ford seeks to be an active participant in the political process in a manner that is transparent and supports our business interests.
 On issues of highest priority for us, we stay in regular contact with legislators and regulatory officials in our major markets, to share with them our interests and perspectives and offer expert input into the policy-making process.
 Our Government Affairs office oversees these lobbying activities.

 Ford belongs to a broad range of partnerships and coalitions, as well as industry and trade associations (such as the Alliance of Automobile Manufacturers), that lobby in the legislative and regulatory realms on behalf of their members.
 Working with others in these types of organizations enables Ford to better leverage our resources on issues of importance to us and to develop and promote policies that have potentially far-reaching benefits for industry and society.